iamrachit/Cyber-Security/XSS - Cross-Site-Scripting-Attack.md

 <sCrIpT> alert("Hello") </sCripT>
 ```

-3. Starting with the high level of security in DVWA

-In the high level of security everything is filtered.
+**In the impossibele level of security everything is filter in code**